-- 3.1 Request the TRPA Legal Committee of the Governing Board review and advance the endorsed amendments to TRPA's Code, including those providing greater flexibility in the use of forfeited securities. - Review by TRPA's Legal Committee of the Governing Board is necessary since the endorsed revisions impact projects other than just those installing BMPs.
-Both co-chair Aldean and Shute sit on the Legal Committee and can communicate between the groups. - 4.1 Request the TRPA Legal Committee of the Governing Board review and advance the endorsed amendments to TRPA's Rules of Procedure, including recording a notice of non-compliance to a property deed under certain circumstances. - Review by TRPA's Legal Committee of the Governing Board is necessary since the endorsed revisions impact projects other than just those installing BMPs.
-Both co-chair Aldean and Shute sit on the Legal Committee and can communicate between the groups. - 4.2 Improve enforcement tracking and reporting - Update Agency enforcement tracking processes to improve accuracy of data reported.
-Specific recommendations include linking each APN to a BMP enforcement file in a manner that facilitates tracking of total parcels under enforcement.
-Report out on enforcement actions annually in the TRPA Annual Report.
+- 3.1 Request the TRPA Legal Committee to review amendments to TRPA's Code, including those providing greater flexibility in the use of forfeited securities.
+Review by TRPA's Legal Committee is necessary since the endorsed revisions impact projects other than just those installing BMPs.
+Both co-chair Aldean and Shute sit on the Legal Committee and can communicate between the groups. - 4.1 Request the TRPA Legal Committee of the Governing Board review amendments to TRPA's Rules of Procedure, including recording a notice of non-compliance to a property deed under certain circumstances. - Review by TRPA's Legal Committee is necessary since the endorsed revisions impact projects other than just those installing BMPs.
+Both co-chair Aldean and Shute sit on the Legal Committee and can communicate between the groups. - 4.2 Improve implementation tracking and reporting Update Agency implementation tracking processes to improve accuracy of data reported.
+Specific recommendations include linking each APN to a BMP implementation or compliance file.
+This will facilitate the tracking of parcels with completed BMPs and those being targeted for compliance.
+Report out on compliance actions annually in the TRPA Annual Report.